Stan1slavssKy/Stan1slavssKy/README.md

 ## I'm currently a MIPT student on Department of Radio Engineering and Cybernetics!

-## :telephone_receiver: You can contact me in any of these ways
+## :telephone_receiver: You can contact me in any of these ways:
 - VK: https://vk.com/vincent4
 - Mail: kurnevich.sv@phystech.edu